outragedpinkracoon/vim_notes/cheatsheet.md

 $ - go to end of line
 0 - go to beginning of line
 Shift + i - go to the beginning and shift to editing mode

+G - move to the end of the buffer gg - move to the start of the buffer
+:{line_number} - go to a given line e.g. :102 will go to line 102

+w - move forward one word
+b - move backwards one word

 ### Insertion
 i - insert before